 In order to generate novel tactile sensations that does not exist in real life, we designed a series of EMS signals by varying combinations of pulse amplitude, pulse width, frequency of the current and the location of the electrodes.
 The intensity is calibrated per-user with a potentiometer and remains fixed once calibrated.
 Throughout the experience, various EMS sensations are triggered by the pre-defined hand gestures, timeline events and the interactions with virtual objects.
 The audience can feel the branches sprouting, touching the leaves and interacting with birds, caterpillars, etc.

-Collaborating with Artist Milica Zec and Winslow Porter, we are presenting the short VR film <Tree> at the Sundance Film Festival and TriBeCa Film Festival in 2017.
+We collaborated with film directors Milica Zec and Winslow Porter, integrating our research and sensory system as the ground for the VR film Tree and presented at Sundance Film Festival, TriBeCa Film Festival in 2017.

 More information, check my TREE Project.